Ecodev/gims/docs/content/glossary.rst

     summand
         Summands are a user-defined list of filters which are summed to compute the value of a specific filter

+    user
+        Person that has a GIMS account with different access rights (editor, reporter, validator) per survey, questionnaire, etc. See :doc:`detailed description <user>`.

     validator
         Person given the access rights to validate the answers filled in